Adenoid Hypertrophy in Children

 ASSOCIATE PROFESSOR DR. OSMAN HALIT ÇAM

-Adenoid is an immune system tissue similar to the tonsil that originates on the surface of the nasal area, located behind the soft palate.
+Adenoid Hypertrophy in Children is an immune system tissue similar to the tonsil that originates on the surface of the nasal area, located behind the soft palate.
 Main features:

 - Adenoids are present at birth.